cherryramatisdev/my_brain/Gen server - Abstracting state management and task run together.md

 ## What is Gen server and what problem it solves

-It's really important to understand what problem we're trying to solve before we even consider what implementation we should try, right?
-So the problem here is a lack of abstraction.
+It's really important to understand what problem we're trying to solve before we even consider which implementation we should try, right?
+So the problem here is lack of abstraction around long running processes.
 Today, we can write our own module that handles some state and implement a method that uses the `receive` block to create a "mailbox", or we can use simple abstractions such as `Agent` and `Task` to either hold state only or manage asynchronous tasks only.

 First, let's rewind a bit and understand what we do to share state in a process using simpler abstractions.
 If you want to know more in detail about those modules, reach out to the previous article linked at the beginning. :)
 ### Agent

-The `Agent` module provides a simple and efficient way to manage state, and it's pretty easy to use, as you can see below in the example:
+The `Agent` module provides a simple and efficient way to manage state, personally I view this module as an data structure for the process architecture because you can control any primitive value through a pid and getters/setters.
+It's pretty easy to use as you can see below in the example:

 ```elixir
 # Creating an agent